MicrosoftDocs/cpp-docs.tr-tr/docs/c-runtime-library/reference/abort.md

 ## <a name="example"></a>Örnek

-Aşağıdaki programı bir dosyayı açmayı denediğinde ve deneme başarısız olursa durdurur.
+Aşağıdaki program bir dosyayı açmayı denediğinde ve deneme başarısız olursa iptal eder.

 ```C
 // crt_abort.c